node-llm/node-llm/docs/core_features/multimodal.md

 # Multi-modal Capabilities

-Modern LLMs can understand more than just text. `node-llm` provides a unified way to pass images, audio, video, and documents to models that support them.
+Modern LLMs can understand more than just text. `NodeLLM` provides a unified way to pass images, audio, video, and documents to models that support them.

 ## Smart File Handling

-You can pass local paths or URLs directly to the `ask` method using the `files` option. `node-llm` automatically detects the file type and formats it correctly for the specific provider.
+You can pass local paths or URLs directly to the `ask` method using the `files` option. `NodeLLM` automatically detects the file type and formats it correctly for the specific provider.

 **Supported File Types:**
 - **Images**: `.jpg`, `.jpeg`, `.png`, `.gif`, `.webp`